Guilhem7/cherry_tree_writer/README.md

 python3 -m ctb_writer.assets
 ```

+## Colors
+By now colors can be applied on text and on node title.
+However, each colors must match the following regex:
+ - '#[0-9a-fA-F]{6}'

 ## Other properties
 **Nodes** can be created with the following properties:
  - Icon: The icon to use for the node (with or without the prefix **_ct__**)